simongarton/meters/readme.md

 - Copy the files : `__init__.py`, `agent.py`, `config.json`, `meter.py`, `meter.sh`, `run.sh`
 - Copy the `app` directory :` __init__.py` and `routes.py`

-And then create the cron jobs.
+And then create the cron jobs. `pytz` is needed as an import.

 ```
 */1 * * * * sudo /home/pi/agent/meter.sh